 Failure to obtain marketing approval in foreign jurisdictions would prevent our product candidates from being marketed abroad.
+We may be subject to additional risks in commercializing any of our product candidates that receive marketing approval in foreign jurisdictions.

-In order to market and sell KPI-012 or any other product candidate we may develop in the European Union and many other jurisdictions, we or our potential third-party collaborators, must obtain separate marketing approvals and comply with numerous and varying regulatory requirements.
+In order to market and sell KPI-012 or any other product candidate we may develop in the European Union and many other jurisdictions outside of the United States, we or our potential third-party collaborators, must obtain separate marketing approvals and comply with numerous and varying regulatory requirements.
 The approval procedure varies among countries and can involve additional testing.
 Clinical trials of any product candidate in the United States may not be sufficient to support an application for marketing approval outside the United States.